-WCPL has a good understanding of the noise environment surrounding the Mine and has established a comprehensive Noise Management System (Figure 6) to monitor and respond to noise management issues.
+WCPL has a good understanding of the noise environment surrounding the Mine and has established a comprehensive Noise Management System (Figure 6-4-4) to monitor and respond to noise management issues.
 In the event that unpredicted noise impacts occur as a result of mining activities at the Mine, WCPL will:

-- Review the current noise management system (controls and monitoring) and modify if required, to ensure it is effective and criteria is being met; - If the system is effective and Noise Criteria (Table 6) is being met, continue implementation of noise management system; - If the system is not effective and Noise Criteria (Table 6) is being exceeded, undertake reporting in accordance with Section 9.1; - Develop and implement additional noise management or mitigation measures in consultation with the affected landowners; - Undertake an equipment fleet and fixed plant noise audit and compare against the recent noise model; and - Undertake follow-up noise monitoring to assess the effectiveness of the additional measures. - Revise NMP (as necessary) to reflect changes.
+- Review the current noise management system (controls and monitoring) and modify if required, to ensure it is effective and criteria is being met; - Implement Adaptive Management measures as outlined in Section 10.1; - If the system is effective and Noise Criteria (Table 4-1) is being met, continue implementation of noise management system; - If the system is not effective and Noise Criteria (Table 4-1) is being exceeded, undertake reporting in accordance with Section 9.1; - Develop and implement additional noise management or mitigation measures in consultation with the affected landowners; - Undertake an equipment fleet and fixed plant noise audit and compare against the recent noise model; and - Undertake follow-up noise monitoring to assess the effectiveness of the additional measures. - Revise NMP (as necessary) to reflect changes.